|

 Great Hall, where Rumil and Orophin were tending Nolofinwë,

-who had regained consciousness.
+who had awoken.

 Together, the elves, the woman, the dwarf, and the man left the